How Long Does a Roof Last?

 Warranties are misleading these days.
 More often than not, a shingle warranty will be a Limited Lifetime Warranty that protects against manufacturer defects.
 However, this warranty does not guarantee that the shingle will last the 20, 25 or 30 – years.
 This switch happened in the early 2000s when most manufacturers switched from 20 and 30-year warranties to the Limited Lifetime Warranty.
 At the same time, 3 tabs shingles that had been referred to as 20 – year shingles began being marketed as 25 – year shingles with no improvements to the product.
 This was an obvious marketing ploy, while successful for the manufacturers, it is just added confusion and less actual protection for the consumer.

 Why do roofs not last 30 years?

 While all these factors affect the lifetime, no more do greater damage alone than the harmful UV rays.
-Asphalt is made of petroleum compounds which are heavily degraded by UV rays.
-The shingles top coat of granules, made of ceramic minerals, help to protect the asphalt from the UV rays.
+Asphalt is made of petroleum compounds that are heavily degraded by UV rays.
+The shingle’s top coat of granules, made of ceramic minerals, help to protect the asphalt from the UV rays.
 However, when these granules begin to fall off the shingle, known as granule loss, the UV damage is increased, thereby allowing for an increased rate of granule loss.
-Essentially, it’s this synergistic effect that causes a 30 – year roof to fail after only 12 years.
+Essentially, it’s this synergistic effect that causes a 30 – year roof to become brittle and fail after only 12 years.